HenryWeber/Website/Spring Boot/README.md

 <h3 align="center">Running the Application</h3>
 The application can be run in the Spring Tool Suite IDE by right clicking on the project and selecting *Run as* > *Java Application*.<br><br>
+The javadocs are available in
+When running into any problems make sure to check if they